ivangoncharuk/Tour-de-Towson/README.md

 We need to have a method of how much energy is required for the player to turn the bike pedals.
 - Force is determined by
 <br /> ![equation](https://www.real-world-physics-problems.com/images/bicycle_physics_18.png) <br />

+Where:

+* F is the force propelling the bicycle forward.
+  * Note that F = F4

+C<sub>r</sub > is the coefficient of rolling resistance, which can be 0.0022 to 0.005 for bicycle tires (ref: http://en.wikipedia.org/wiki/Rolling_resistance)

+Cd is the drag coefficient

+ρ is the density of the air through which the bicycle is moving

+A is the projected cross-sectional area of the bike+rider perpendicular to the flow direction (that is, perpendicular to v), and v is the speed of the bicycle relative to the air

+The first term on the right side of the above equation is the gravity contribution.
+The second term is the rolling resistance contribution.
+The third term is the air drag contribution.

+To evaluate the power P required to propel the bicycle, multiply the above equation by v.
+We get P = Fv, and

 - Power is determined by
 <br /> ![equation](https://www.real-world-physics-problems.com/images/bicycle_physics_19.png) <br />
 [*source*](https://www.real-world-physics-problems.com/bicycle-physics.html)